LinkedInLearning/learning-nginx-2492317/Ch01/01_02-install-nginx-on-ubuntu/README.md

 If you need the steps to set up and connect to a server on AWS, there’s a previous lesson with all those details.

-1. Connect to your server using `SSH`.
+1. Connect to a terminal sesson on your server.
-2. Switch to the root user
+1. Switch to the root user

         sudo su -

-3. Update the package information for the operating system. apt update
+1. Update the package information for the operating system.

+        apt update

-4. Install NGINX
+1. Install NGINX

         apt install nginx -y

-5. Confirm NGINX is installed by checking the version. nginx -v
+1. Confirm NGINX is installed by checking the version.

+        nginx -v

-6. Checl the status of the NGINX service with the `systemctl` command. systemctl status nginx --no-pager
+1. Check the status of the NGINX service with the `systemctl` command.

+        systemctl status nginx --no-pager